ashiklom/pecan.book/PEcAn-in-the-Cloud.md

 ### Upload

 In the code below, make sure to change the PEcAn version, the name of the bucket, and the name of the region.
-Also make sure that the architecture matches the version of PEcAn you downloaded (x86 for 32 bit, x86_64 for 64 bit).
+Make sure that the architecture matches the version of PEcAn you downloaded (i386 for 32 bit, x86_64 for 64 bit).

+Also, you may want to choose a considerably larger instance type.
+The one chosen below is that corresponding to the AWS Free Tier

 `
-ec2-import-instance PEcAn32bit_1.2.6.ova --instance-type m3.large --format OVA --architecture x86 --platform Linux --bucket pecan --region us-east-1 --owner-akid $AWS_ACCESS_KEY --owner-sak $AWS_SECRET_KEY
+ec2-import-instance PEcAn32bit_1.2.6-disk1.vmdk --instance-type t2.micro --format VMDK --architecture i386 --platform Linux --bucket pecan --region us-east-1 --owner-akid $AWS_ACCESS_KEY --owner-sak $AWS_SECRET_KEY
 `